Tributes paid to Rodney Moncur

 kcampbell@tribunemedia.net

-FORMER Senator Rodney Moncur, a firebrand radio personality, died on Thursday at the age of 68, prompting tributes from political leaders, community members and listeners.
+FORMER senator and controversial talk show host Rodney Moncur’s death on Thursday at age 68 prompted an outpouring of tributes from political leaders, supporters and critics alike.

-Mr Moncur, known for his theatrical style and unapologetic commentary, was described as a man who “struck a chord with thousands of ordinary Bahamians", regardless of political stripe.
+Mr Moncur, known for his theatrical presence and blunt commentary, was praised for his connection with everyday Bahamians and his decades-long role in public discourse.

-“Rodney and I worked alongside each other as activists,” said Free National Movement leader Michael Pintard, recalling their early days as students at the College of The Bahamas.
+“Rodney and I worked alongside each other as activists,” said Opposition Leader Michael Pintard.
 “Since then, he has emerged as a powerful Bahamian voice who has made a lasting impact on our national discourse.”

-Mr Moncur rose from his roots in Black Village and the union movement to lead the Workers Party before later being appointed to the Senate in 2016.
+He rose from humble beginnings in Black Village and leadership roles in labour movements to form the Workers Party and was appointed to the Senate in 2016.

-His presence across radio and television, especially as host of Freedom March, cemented his status as one of the country’s most recognisable public figures.
+Mr Moncur gained widespread recognition as host of Freedom March, where his distinctive style made him one of the country’s most recognisable media figures.

-However, he also attracted criticism over controversial statements about women, including on marital rape.
-He also called birth control pills "evil" and "cancerous" and frequently marched for all convicted murderers to be hanged.
-He also described a Tribune reporter as "dangerous" for asking questions and threatened the Guardian editor.
+He was also a polarising presence, attracting backlash for controversial views on women, including his opposition to criminalising marital rape, and his insistence that all convicted murderers be hanged.
+He once labelled birth control pills “evil” and “cancerous” and publicly berated members of the press.

-Mr Moncur remained active until his final days, and was appointed as a consultant to the Ministry of National Security - although the violence interrupter scheme he was appointed to was said not to have progressed as hoped by January this year - and continuing to advocate for constituents in his longtime base of St Barnabas.
+He remained active in advocacy, serving as a consultant to the Ministry of National Security up until earlier this year and remained vocal in his longtime base of St Barnabas.

-“He became a folk hero to many and a go-to advocate to resolve issues of injustice,” said Minister of Foreign Affairs Fred Mitchell, recalling Mr Moncur’s early activism and unique contributions.
+“He became a folk hero to many and a go-to advocate to resolve issues of injustice,” said Foreign Affairs Minister Fred Mitchell.
 “He made his mark with his incisive wit and the famed comment of ‘two meats’ in the Senate committee room.”

-Prime Minister Philip Davis said the nation had lost “a fighter, a friend, and one of a kind”.
+Prime Minister Philip Davis said the country had lost “a fighter, a friend, and one of a kind”.

-“He captured the love and attention of the Bahamian people with a style all his own—a rare blend of fearless advocacy and sharp humour,” Mr Davis said.
-“Whether marching against corruption or defending vendors, Rodney made sure no one could ignore the issues that mattered most.”
+“He captured the love and attention of the Bahamian people with a style all his own — a rare blend of fearless advocacy and sharp humour,” Mr Davis said.

-He was reportedly receiving care at Princess Margaret Hospital prior to his passing.
+Mr Moncur was reportedly receiving care at Princess Margaret Hospital before his death.

-“Whether you agreed with Rodney’s views or not,” Mr Pintard said, “you could not deny that he struck a chord.”
+“Whether you agreed with Rodney’s views or not,” said Mr Pintard, “you could not deny that he struck a chord.”

 Comments